loribean/puppylove/README.md

 on your terminal,
 createdb puppy

+Change the user in db.js to your own user name on your machine.

+On your terminal
-Change the user to your own user name on your machine. psql -d puppy -U yourname -f tables.sql psql -d puppy -U yourname -f seed.sql
+psql -d puppy -U yourname -f tables.sql psql -d puppy -U yourname -f seed.sql